sap-tutorials/Tutorials/tutorials/hana-clients-hdbsql/hana-clients-hdbsql.md

   - How to connect to SAP HANA from a client machine using HDBSQL
   - How to create a user, schema, tables and import data

 HDBSQL is used in this tutorial as it is part of the SAP HANA client install.
-HDBSQL is a very basic tool for executing SQL scripts and providing an interface for interactive queries.
+HDBSQL is a basic tool for executing SQL scripts and providing an interface for interactive queries.
 Another more user-friendly option to execute SQL operations is the [SAP HANA database explorer](group.hana-cloud-get-started) which is part of a HANA Cloud instance or a server + applications SAP HANA, express edition install.

 ---